emartineznunez/emartineznunez.github.io/aboutme.md

 My research is focussed on the development of theoretical models to study chemical reactions.
 See the [publications](https://emartineznunez.github.io/publications/) for details.
 Over the last years I've been involved in the Automated discovery of reaction Mechanisms and Kinetics: [AutoMeKin](https://github.com/emartineznunez/AutoMeKin)

-On a more personal note, I really love running, music, nature, and I enjoy traveling a lot..

 Discussing my research (in Spanish and English)

 <iframe width="320" height="180" src="https://www.youtube-nocookie.com/embed/w25-mpu2mUg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="1"></iframe>